Prediction of Listener Preference of In-Ear Headphones using the Harman Model

 - Connect the outputs of your microphone power supply to inputs 1 and 2 of your audio interface

-- Connect your HATS to the microphone power supply
+- Connect your ear simulators to the microphone power supply and apply the appropriate bias voltage

 - Connect your DUT to the output of the headphone amplifier